sibirbil/LESS/README.md

 ## Tutorials

-Our **two-part** [tutorial on Colab](https://colab.research.google.com/drive/183MRHH-i4XT3-HepHbIKVRPiwH7uMzrw?usp=sharing) aims at getting you familiar with LESS regression.
+Our **two-part** [tutorial on Colab](https://colab.research.google.com/drive/183MRHH-i4XT3-HepHbIKVRPiwH7uMzrw?usp=sharing) aims at getting you familiar with LESS **regression**.
 If you want to try the tutorials on your own computer, then you also need to install the following additional packages: `pandas`, `matplotlib`, and `seaborn`.

 ## Recommendation